-Photo of Mark W. Meehl
+Mark W. Meehl

-Dr. Mark W. Meehl Download Mark W.'s Contact Card
+Dr. Mark W. Meehl

-Professor of Theology, Faculty Marshal
+Professor of Theology

 Dr. Meehl enjoys pedaling his mountain bike on the dirt roads around Seward, playing trombone in various ensembles and traveling throughout the Middle East visiting friends and former colleagues.
-He is an archivist and historian for the 384th Bomb Group, the unit to which his father belonged during World War II.
+He is an archivist and historian for the 384th Bomb Group, the unit in which his father served during World War II.
 Meehl also spends as much time as he can with his wife, Jan (Wolters) Meehl ’89 and twin sons, Seth and Ben.

-"Making the worlds of the Old and New Testament come alive and be relevant for students using the texts, the original languages, and archaeology - that's what I am called to do!"
+“Making the worlds of the Old and New Testament come alive and be relevant for students using the texts, the original languages and archaeology - that's what I am called to do!”

 Dr. Mark W. Meehl's Academic Programs